LUCYAGB/AfriBrit-Cuisines/README.md

 Google Fonts was used in the following ways:

-* Roboto Serif was used for all headers.
+* Lato was used for all headers.
-* Lato solely for the body of the site.
+* sans-serif solely for the body of the site.

 ### Imagery